 SpareFoot, the world’s largest online marketplace for self-storage, found that implementing a knowledge management tool with powerful search capabilities has saved each of their customer service team members at least one to two hours a month.
 Being able to find the answers they need quickly via search, rather than seeking out the best person in the department to ask, makes their job easier and enables them to better help customers.

 The long wait time that upsets busy customers and makes it seem like the company doesn’t value their time can be eliminated.
-With an intuitive and powerful knowledge management system, reps can more easily find the right answer at the right time, every time.
+With an intuitive and powerful knowledge management for customer service, reps can more easily find the right answer at the right time, every time.

 Why Knowledge Management Is Great For Customers Too

-The whole point of customer service is to please customers, so let’s look at what knowledge management actually means for them in practice.
+While knowledge management systems are often used by customer service teams internally, some companies have also found that it’s also valuable to have a customer-facing knowledge hub.
+The whole point of customer service is to please customers, and the right resources can help customers feel good about the level of information they’re receiving from a business.
 An overwhelming 91 percent of consumers said they would use an online knowledge base if it were available and tailored to their needs.
 Here are some ways customers benefit from a company that is managing their knowledge intelligently: